March Break Reimbursement Fund - FAQ's

 6. How will families be selected to receive funds?

-A random selection will be made from all eligible applicants who apply between December 20, 2023 and January 22, 2024.
+A random selection will be made from all eligible applicants, who apply between December 20, 2024 and January 20, 2025.

 7. What is the reimbursement amount?

-Maximum reimbursements of $350 per child or youth (up to 18th birthday) will be made to subsidize services purchased between March 11 and 15, 2024.
+Maximum reimbursements of $350, per child or youth, (up to their 18th birthday) will be made to subsidize services between March 10 -14, 2025.

 8. When do I apply for reimbursement?